josdemmers/Diablo4Companion/README.md

 ![Usage-1](./readme/readme-002.png)

 1. Navigation menu.
-In the following order, Affixes, Logging, Debug, and Settings.
+In the following order, Affixes, Trade, Logging, Debug, and Settings.
+2. Toggle the overlay on/off.
+Note: This is also possible using the ingame button in the top left corner.
-2. Change language for affixes.
+3. Change language for affixes.
-3. Create, select, or delete affix presets.
-The import/export buttons can be used to share your builds, or to import builds from Maxroll and D4Builds.
+4. Create, select, or delete affix presets.
+The import/export buttons can be used to share your builds, or to import builds from D4Builds, Maxroll and Mobalitics.
 See [wiki](https://github.com/josdemmers/Diablo4Companion/wiki/How-to-import-and-export-builds) for more details.
-4. Toggle the overlay on/off.
-Note: This is also possible using the ingame button in the top left corner.
 5. Overview of selected affixes for each gear slot.
 Click to change color, or double click affix name to remove it.
 6. Filter affixes.
-7. Switch between affixes, aspects, and sigils.
+7. Switch between affixes, aspects, sigils, uniques, and runes.
 8. Adds the affix to your preset so you can monitor it ingame.

 ![Usage-2](./readme/readme-003.png)